ianderrington/genai/docs/Managenai/build_plan.md

 ### Phase 1: MVP Development
 GitHub Actions for Issue Submission and Initial Evaluation

-**Develop a GitHub Action** to trigger on issue creation by an approved user.
-The Action should check if the submitted document/concept is already in the documentation tree using a simple keyword-based search.
-If the concept is not present, the Action should tag the issue for further processing.
+**Caching of External Sources**
+Set up a simple caching mechanism for external sources like GitHub repositories, PDFs, and blogs.
+Manually link these sources to relevant parts of the knowledge graph.

+- [x] Download to local files path genai/kg/doc_graph_generation.py and downloader.py
+- [x] Simple SQL mapping database.

 **Basic Knowledge Graph (KG) Construction**:

+Don't build a knowledge-graph, build an agent graph.

+What is an agent-graph?
+It is an knowledge graph of 'agents', that allow for structured connections and an 'agent' template that can act on those structured connections.

+It has 'summarizations' and

 Start building a basic KG with a simple schema focusing on key concepts and relations in the existing documentation.

 Implement fuzzy and exact match search capabilities.
 Initially, manually identify appropriate locations for new concepts in the documentation tree.
-Summarization and Content Integration

 **Develop a basic summarization tool** to create summaries of submitted documents.
 Manually integrate these summaries into the appropriate locations in the documentation.

-**Caching of External Sources**
-Set up a simple caching mechanism for external sources like GitHub repositories, PDFs, and blogs.
-Manually link these sources to relevant parts of the knowledge graph.
+**Develop a GitHub Action** to trigger on issue creation by an approved user.
+The Action should check if the submitted document/concept is already in the documentation tree using a simple keyword-based search.
+If the concept is not present, the Action should tag the issue for further processing.

 ### Phase 2: Enhanced Functionality and Automation
 Advanced KG Development with Automated Placement